 - 1/4 cup dried cranberries

-- Garnish with cranberries and serve immediately.
+- Transfer to a serving dish then garnish with cranberries and serve immediately.

 2 SP per serving